-For children 3 months of age and older who weigh less than 88 lbs (40 kg)
+For children 3 months of age and older who weigh less than 88 lb (40 kg)

-- Alternative dosage: 20 mg/kg/day (based on the amoxicillin component of Augmentin), using the 125-mg/5-mL or 250-mg/5-mL suspension.
-This amount is divided and given every eight hours.
+- Dosage for less severe infections: 20 mg/kg/day (based on the amoxicillin component of Augmentin), using the 125-mg/5-mL or 250-mg/5-mL suspension.
+This amount is divided and given every 8 hours.

-For children who weigh 88 lbs (40 kg) or more
+For children who weigh 88 lb (40 kg) or more

 - The adult dosage can be used.